Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 Finally, check for custom kernel modules.
 It's really hard to exploit modules remotely (one crash and the whole system is gone), but an attack through a module might let you skip the **privilege escalation** phase.

 A good place to look for custom kernel modules is again the `init.d` directory.
-Below is an example of searching for scripts which the command `insmod`, this is the command used to load modules in the kernel.
+Below is an example of searching for scripts which use the command `insmod`, this is the command used to load modules in the kernel.
 ```bash
 sparrrgh@sparrrgh-spacebase:$ grep "insmod" *
 btn.rc:insmod /lib/modules/driver/btn.ko